Boe-Bot with Arduino Pro Mini

 BoeBot Arduino Pro Mini

 I finally decided to clean the dust off the Parallax BoeBot and decided to replace the BoeBot’s microcontroller (Basic Stamp 2) with the Arduino Pro Mini.
-Here is are the two microcontroller boards.
-They are pin to pin compatible as you can see and the Arduino board is a drop-in replacement for the BS2.
+Here are the two microcontroller boards.
+They are pin to pin compatible as you can see below.
+The Arduino board is a drop-in replacement for the BS2.

-I picked the 5V, 16MHz, ATmega 328 version (make sure to use this version).
-My Arduino Pro Mini board did not come with headers or connector for Serial interface those were installed later.
+I picked the 5V, 16MHz, ATmega 328 version (make sure to use this version 8MHz won't be fast enough).
+My Arduino Pro Mini board did not come with the headers or 6 pin connector for serial interface.
+I had to manually solder those myself.
+So get your iron hot and ready to solder,

-The Arduino Pro Mini has two pins for I2C connections and I used an I2C 16x2 LCD.
-Make sure you get the one with the I2C interface board.
+The Arduino Pro Mini has two pins for I2C connections.
+I used these pins to connect an I2C 16x2 LCD.
+Make sure you get the one with the I2C interface board, see back of LCD on picture below.

-Ultrasonic Range Finder SRF04 or SRF05, I got the latter for my robot.
+Ultrasonic Range Finder SRF04 or SRF05, I purchased the SRF05 for my robot.

 Since I bought my Arduino Pro Mini board on eBay for some reason (perhaps firmware) when I program the board using the Arduino software under Tools -> Boards.
 I have to select the Arduino Mini w/ATmega328 instead of the Arduino Pro or Pro Mini (5V, 16Mhz) w/ ATmega328

-Make sure to test the Arduino board with USB to Serial interface by downloading a few test programs.
+Make sure to test the Arduino board with USB to Serial interface by downloading the blink LED program first.
 By default there is a onboard LED connected to output pin 13 on the Arduino Pro Mini.
+So throubleshoot your serial interface.

 Once the Arduino board is placed on the BoeBot Socket the I/O pins marked on the BoeBot do not match the Arduino.
 Therefore, you need to use this table below to map the pinout.

-There are sufficient pins on the Arduino Pro Mini to do many things and add different sensor and peripherals.
-The Pro Mini board has extra port and pins are accessible to connect the I2C display.
+There are sufficient pins on the Arduino Pro Mini to do the same jobs that the BS2 could do.
+In addition, you have the flexibility to port over your Arduino sketches and add sensor or peripherals.
+The Pro Mini board has extra port and pins that are accessible to connect the I2C display directly on the Pro Mini board, see picture below.